-Contracted by Macomb Oakland Regional Center, Inc., The Arc of Oakland County serves as Fiscal Intermediary for individuals who have chosen to enroll in Self-Determination.
+Contracted by Macomb Oakland Regional Center, Inc., The Arc of Oakland County serves as the Financial Management Service (FMS) provider for individuals who have chosen to enroll in Self-Direction.
 The Arc of Oakland County serves approximately 1,200 consumers.

-As Fiscal Intermediary, The Arc processes invoices and time sheets and respite vouchers on behalf of each consumer, help them monitor their individual budget, current PCP guidelines, and Medicaid law.
+The Arc processes invoices and timesheets on behalf of each consumer, help them monitor their individual budget, current PCP guidelines, and Medicaid law.
 The Arc staff works with the consumer, his/her family, and their MORC, Inc. supports coordinator to help them flex their budgeted dollars to further meet their needs while staying within the guidelines of the current PCP and medicaid.

-PLEASE NOTE: You can now scan & email any Respite or CLS Time Sheets or Invoices to firstname.lastname@example.org.
+PLEASE NOTE: You can now scan & email any Respite or CLS timesheets and logs to email@example.com.

 Important Clarification Regarding the Training Requirement for Bloodborne Pathogens